The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 HMRC tax-advantaged share award plans are limited in size, tightly defined and, broadly, require awards to be offered to all staff.
-See the Share incentive plan guidance note.
-Accordingly, any awards outside this type of plan will be considered non tax-advantaged (previously known as ‘unapproved’).
+See the Share incentive plans guidance note.
+Accordingly, any awards outside this type of plan are considered non tax-advantaged (previously known as ‘unapproved’).

 Typically, share awards are seen in the reward packages of senior executives and key employees, often as part of a wider long-term incentive plan (LTIP).

-Although there may be some similarities between awards of shares and grant of options, the key difference is that with options the actual ownership of the share is delayed until the option is exercised.
-In addition to practical considerations (such as the clock for entrepreneurs’ relief usually starting from the date of share acquisition, see the Entrepreneurs' relief guidance note), it may be considered a better incentive for employees to have ownership from an earlier date.
+Although there may be some similarities between awards of shares and grant of options, the key difference is that with options, the actual ownership of the share is delayed until the option is exercised.
+In addition to practical considerations (such as the clock for entrepreneurs’ relief usually starting from the date of share acquisition, see the Conditions for business asset disposal relief guidance note), it may be cons

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article